glyfish/glyfish.github.io/_posts/2018-08-08-discrete_state_markov_chain_equilibrium.md

 Equation {% katex %}(1){% endkatex %} is the definition of a [Stochastic Matrix](https://en.wikipedia.org/wiki/Stochastic_matrix).

+The transition probability for a single step in the Markov Process is defined by {% katex %}P{% endkatex %}.
 The transition probability across two time steps can be obtained with use of the [Law of Total Probability](https://en.wikipedia.org/wiki/Law_of_total_probability),
 {% katex display %}